Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 Deciding which pages to migrate to Confluence Cloud

-Atlassian states it clearly in its guide to Cloud Migration: It is essential to assess the content on your existing system and decide which content is worth migrating to Cloud at all.
+Atlassian states it clearly in its guide to Confluence Cloud Migration: It is essential to assess the content on your existing system and decide which content is worth migrating to Cloud at all.
 Remember that each page containing a custom-made user macro or a specific app’s macro will be a hassle to migrate.

 It is essential to ask yourself: Does this page still spark joy?
 Is it still relevant?
-This assessment can be a painful task for content managers and technical writers who deeply care about their content.
+This assessment can be painful for content managers and technical writers who deeply care about their content.
 Instead of going into emotional debates about which content may stay and which should go, it is better to focus on hard facts:

 Which content attracts how many views?
 Since our app documentation is public-facing, we were especially interested in page views by external users.

 Which content has received likes, comments, or is on users’ watch list?
-(Truth be told, the app documentation usually isn’t where content goes viral π Still, we have seen comments and likes before, depending on the permission scheme of Confluence.
+(Truth be told, the app documentation usually isn’t where content goes viral 😉.
+Still, we have seen comments and likes before, depending on the permission scheme of Confluence.)

-What better tool for this task than our own Confluence app, Viewtracker – Analytics for Confluence?
+What better tool for this migration task than our own Confluence app, Viewtracker – Analytics for Confluence?
 Here’s how we proceeded to find content with very few views (the respective documentation pages are linked below):

 We accessed the Content & Usage Report within the Analytics Cockpit of the Confluence administration panel.